Anderson-Lai/ib-notes/hleconomics/economics.md

 ## Why do Governments Impose Indirect Taxes?
 R - source of government revenue
-A - improve allocaiton of resources by correcting market imperfections
+A - improve allocaiton of resources by correcting market imperfections and negative externalities
 I - redistribute income (ensure the wealthy contribute more to government income)
 D - discourage consumption of harmful goods